HugemanConsultant/tech-exam-software-engineering/README.md

 Frontend
 - boss.phattana@hugeman.co

-Once done, please send us the repo link via email to developer@hugeman.co (cc: people@hugeman.co)
+Once done, please send us the repo link via email to the list from above follow the department that you apply position (cc: people@hugeman.co, developer@hugeman.co)

 If you have any questions, please feel free to contact us via developer@hugeman.co (cc: people@hugeman.co)